S. 86119th CongressSenate Bill

 This bill appears to be dead.

-No action has been recorded in 1 year, 3 months.
-The structural status shown below reflects an earlier milestone, not current activity.
+No action recorded in 1 year, 5 months.
+The structural status reflects an earlier milestone, not current activity.

 This bill eliminates automatic increases to pay for Members of Congress, beginning with the 120th Congress.
 Current law automatically increases Member pay according to a formula.
 The annual increase is (1) based on the percentage change in private sector wages as measured by the Employment Cost Index (ECI); and (2) capped at the percentage increase to General Schedule (GS) employees' base pay.
 The annual adjustment automatically goes into effect unless Congress modifies the increase in legislation.